swannysec/swannysec.github.io/_posts/2015-10-27-talking-point-on-education-pt-1.markdown

 ---
 published: true
-title: Talking Point: On Education - Pt.
+title: Talking Point - On Education - Pt.
 1
 layout: post
-tags: [Talking_Point Education Professional_Development]
+tags: [Talking_Point, Education, Professional_Development]
 ---
 *Note: This post is the first of a series of non-technical topics relevant to information security and other aspects of technology at large.*